-On this A Level equivalent course that will teach you the fundamentals of conservation, wildlife management and the environment, you will develop both your practical countryside skills and your understanding of ecology and the environment.
+This A Level equivalent course that will teach you the fundamentals of conservation, wildlife management and the environment.
+You will develop both your practical countryside skills and your understanding of ecology and the environment.

 You’ll work both on the 450 acre College estate and off-site on work placements with conservation organisations and you may also take part in fascinating study tours and site visits to places such as the World Heritage Dorset coastline, the New Forest and South Downs National Parks, the Cairngorms National Park and the London and Oxford National History Museums.
-You will also visit and be involved with the day-to-day management of a range of local sites working in conjunction with a range of countryside professionals and organisations.
+You will also visit and be involved with the day-to-day management of a range of local conservation sites working in conjunction with a range of countryside professionals and organisations.

 You will learn the principles of ecology and environmental science providing you with a strong base of knowledge in addition to acquiring invaluable practical skills that will significantly enhance your employability and opportunities to continue your studies in higher education.

 As a Sparsholt student you’ll benefit from our lecturers’ strong links with conservation organisations including the National Trust, RSPB, Hampshire and Isle of Wight Wildlife Trust and Hampshire County Council – some of your potential future employers.

 Year 1 – To achieve an Advanced Technical Diploma you will study all of the following;